paxdotdev/pax/lab-journal-zb.md

 So boiling down to an algorithm:

 1. Read userland Cargo.lock, discover stated version of any `.pax` project with id in our whitelist
-2. If libdev mode
+2. If host_crate_info.is_lib_dev mode
-   3. Copy all directories in whitelist to `.pax/pkg`
+   3. Copy all directories in whitelist to `.pax/pkg`.
+Each src directory can be constructed by roughly `pax_dir.join("../").join("../").join(whitelist_dir)`
 4. Else
    5. Foreach directory in whitelist, detect if exists in `.pax/pkg`.
 If so, do nothing; assume it is already cloned.
-If the directory doesn't exist, clone tarball for version found in (1) from crates.io to the appropriate dir, `.pax/pkg/{whitelist-pkg-id}`
+If the directory doesn't exist, clone tarball for version `pax_version` from crates.io to the appropriate dir, `.pax/pkg/{whitelist-pkg-id}`.
+Print to stderr and panic if unable to find or clone any of these packages from crates.io.
 6. Include patch directive in the appropriate `chassis`'s Cargo.toml (either `.pax/pkg/pax-chassis-web` or `.pax/pkg/pax-chassis-macos`, depending on `TARGET`) —
    7. Within this directive, patch all discovered dependencies from (1) to override concrete semver => local `.pax/pkg/{pkg-id}`
 8. Within our `.pax/pkg/` chassis directory with the patched `Cargo.toml`, run `perform_build()`